Exploring the chemistry, applications, and environmental impact of chemical foaming agents.

 Foaming agents are injected into melted plastic before forming its final shape.
 Physical foaming agents use high-pressure gasses to force the melted plastic to inflate and change shape or properties.
 Chemical foaming agents are injected similarly, but these foaming agents cause chemical reactions to change the properties of plastic.

 Once injected, chemical foaming agents are heated along with the melted plastic.
-This causes the two materials to bond, allowing the foaming agent to nucleate (form a molecule with the plastic as the nucleus) the plastic material and change its molecular structure.
+This causes the two materials to bond, allowing the agent to nucleate (form a molecule with the plastic as the nucleus) the plastic material and change its molecular structure.
 This is similar to how freezing water makes its molecules realign into ice crystals

 Key Factors that Affect the Foaming Process